gebhardm/flmlocal/README.md

 You are prompted for the root's password, then all necessary files are transferred (recursively through option -r)

-By that you gain direct access to a local gauge and panel visualization directly from the Fluksometer's landing page navigation when calling
+By that you gain direct access to a local gauge, graph and panel visualization directly from the Fluksometer's landing page navigation when calling

     <flm ip address>